DLR-SC/tigl/doc/tiglviewer_console.md

 The console has two purposes

- 1. Show all kinds of error messages, warnings etc. from the TiGL and OpenCASCADE engine
+ 1. to show all kinds of error messages, warnings etc. from the TiGL and OpenCASCADE engine
- 2. The user can enter code to steer the TiGL Viewer application
+ 2. to enter user code to steer the TiGL Viewer application

 In many cases, the user wants to open a CPACS file and execute TiGL function to compute and draw some points on the aircraft surface.
 Another use case would be to automatize the creation of screenshots of a changing aircraft